 The implementation of the ISW and GDE Workplan will begin in 2024 and is described in Section 6.
-The implementation of the Workplan couples ongoing ongoing hydrologic and ecologic data collection already occurring in the Subbasinwithin the Subbasin with additional new Subbasin-wide data collection efforts and site-specific data collection at the highest priority intensive monitoring sites.
+The implementation of the Workplan couples ongoing hydrologic and ecologic data collection within the Subbasin with new Subbasin-wide data collection efforts and site-specific data collection at the highest priority intensive monitoring sites.
 New monitoring and data collection at intensive monitoring sites will include biological and hydrological data to develop flow-ecology relationships for key species.
 Information developed as part of preparation of this Workplan and implementation of additional steps outlined in the Workplan will address data and analysis requirements to complete the remaining steps in CEFF Section A and B in 2024 and 2025.